- What Is a Fake Apple Watch?

 - Fake Reviews: Scammers try to boost their listings with social proof.
 If a product has a load of 5-star reviews, check them to make sure they're authentic.

 - Shipping: If shipping estimates are more than a week, there's a good chance that the product is being shipped overseas.
-This isn't a guarantee it's a fake, but it does increase the chances.
+This isn't a guarantee that it's a fake, but it does increase the chances.

 What to Do If You Purchased a Fake Apple Watch